wp-plugins/adkingpro/readme.txt

 4. Create your first advert within the 'Advert' section of the admin (Make sure you assign it to a type)
 5. Within the WYSIWYG editor, place the short code '[adkingpro]' or within the code, &lt;?php if (function_exists('adkingpro_func')) echo do_shortcode('[adkingpro']); ?&gt;

+--

+Having Trouble?
+Get support either on the support forums here or at [@kingproplugins on Twitter](http://twitter.com/kingproplugins), [KingProPlugins on Facebook](http://facebook.com/kingproplugins) or [King Pro Plugins on Google+](https://plus.google.com/b/101488033905569308183/101488033905569308183/about)

+--

 == Frequently Asked Questions ==

 = After activating this plugin, my site has broken!
 Why? =